Temporomandibular Joint Disorder – TMJ Information

 TMJ Disorder Symptoms

-TMJ Disorder symptoms can vary in intensity and frequency.
+Temporomandibular joint disorder symptoms can vary in intensity and frequency.
 Here are some common TMJ disorder symptoms.

 - Headache: About 80% of people with a TMJ disorder suffer from headache, while 40% experience some type of facial pain.
 Pain is often made worse when opening and closing the mouth.